susam/hello/README.md

 Note that the `N` (name) command specifies the name of the file where we write the binary machine code to.
 Also, note that the `W` (write) command expects the registers BX and CX to contain the number of bytes to be written to the file.
-When `DEBUG.EXE` starts, it already initializes BX to 0 automatically, so we only set the register CX to 17 (decimal 23) with the `R CX` command above.
+When `DEBUG.EXE` starts, BX is already initialized to 0, so we only set the register CX to 17 (decimal 23) with the `R CX` command above.

 The debugger session inputs are archived in the file named `HELLO.TXT`, so the binary file named `HELLO.COM` can also be created